 Esterling Accime is proof of that.
 Growing up in Cite Soleil, an impoverished commune in Port-au-Prince, Haiti, Esterling started to teach himself how to code.
-Later, after coming to the U.S., he took part in the Georgia Tech Coding Boot Camp powered by Trilogy Education, which helped him grow as a coder, formalize his skills and launch an amazing career.
+Later, after coming to the U.S., he took part in the Georgia Tech Coding Boot Camp, which helped him grow as a coder, formalize his skills and launch an amazing career.

 And now he’s giving back.
 While his family and friends in the U.S. were celebrating Thanksgiving, Esterling was giving thanks for a whole different reason: for the opportunity to host a free, two-day coding workshop in the community where he grew up: Cite Soleil, Haiti.

 Like many who grew up in Cite Soleil, Esterling faced a lot of obstacles.
 Living off ten dollars a month and often struggling to eat, Esterling worked for a missionary as a translator and she asked how she could help.
 Esterling asked for a computer because he believed he could learn anything if he could access the internet.

 The gift of a computer allowed Esterling to begin to teach himself to code, which led to work as a computer technician.
 Later, he moved to the U.S. and enrolled in the Georgia Tech Coding Boot Camp.
 Following graduation, Esterling got a job as a developer at AT&T and then a software engineer at Cox Automotive, where he now works on a team that builds software to facilitate the buying and selling of cars online.